petrosDemetrakopoulos/SmartViews/README.md

 ```

 # The project structure
-The structure of the whole project is presented in the diagram below.
+The structure of the whole project is presented in the diagram.

+It works as described below:
-The main point is that **blockchain** stores the raw data or what we call in data warehouses the "fact table".
+* **Blockchain** stores the raw data or what we call in data warehouses the "fact table".

-**View cache** is an in-memory data store (often key-value based) that holds recently computed results of the smart views.
+* **View cache** is an in-memory data store (often key-value based) that holds recently computed results of the smart views.

-**SQL Database** is used to execute the calculations and update the smart views.
+* **SQL Database** is used to execute the calculations and update the smart views.

-**Application server** orchestrates the whole process of defining, storing, reusing and up- dating the smart views and fully controls the flow of data between the other components.
+* **Application server** orchestrates the whole process of defining, storing, reusing and up- dating the smart views and fully controls the flow of data between the other components.
 <div ALIGN="center">
 <img src="architecture.png" width="520" align="center">
 </div>